-At NCG, not only do we inspire our students to achieve academic excellence, but we also want their experience with us to be a rewarding one on a personal and social level.
+At NCG, not only do we inspire our new college students to achieve academic excellence, but we also want their experience with us to be a rewarding one on a personal and social level.

-We are aware of the potential issues – such as homesickness – that international students living in a foreign country may face, and we understand only too well the concerns that families and friends may have when their loved ones – particularly the younger ones – travel abroad.
+We are aware of the potential international student or new college students – those international students living in a foreign country may face, and we understand only too well the concerns that families and friends may have when their loved ones – particularly the younger ones – travel abroad.

 That’s why each NCG school offers both a dedicated Safeguarding and Welfare Team as well as a range of measures aimed at ensuring that students have access to the advice they need and feel supported at all times.
 In addition, multilingual staff can help translate for those students who may feel more comfortable speaking in their own native language.

 WELFARE SERVICES AND MEASURES IN PLACE FOR ALL STUDENTS

 A friendly and approachable Safeguarding and Welfare Team is available 24/7 (that’s right, you can speak to us even when the school is closed via the emergency phone!) to provide assistance, advice and information on a wide range of personal problems including mental and physical wellbeing.

 - NCG staff, homestay hosts, transfer drivers and external contractors (where applicable) have all gone through rigorous vetting procedures (which include strict police checks and referencing)